jxom/cevoaustralia.github.io/cevo-hugo/content/engineering/_index.md

 ---
 title: Engineering with Cevo
 subtitle: >
-  The only competitive advantage today is adaptability.
-To deliver valuable new concepts and solutions faster than the competition, organisations need the ability to rapidly deploy code to production, and then iterate based on customer feedback.
+  "The only competitive advantage today is adaptability.
+To deliver valuable new concepts and solutions faster than the competition, organisations need the ability to rapidly deploy code to production, and then iterate based on customer feedback".
 img: engineering.jpg
 ---